London is full of an endless list of things to do, but did you know there’s also a lot of great day trips from London?

 “When a man is tired of London, he is tired of life,” Samuel Johnson once said, and after seven years of living and working in this vibrant city, I have to agree.
 Even I have not discovered a fraction of what it has to offer.

-But whether you have an extended stay and are needing some fresh air, prefer smaller places to the city, or maybe you are a Londoner yourself looking for something new to do – sometimes you need a day trip.
+But whether you have an extended stay and are needing some fresh air, prefer smaller places to the city, or maybe you are a Londoner yourself looking for something new to do – sometimes you need a day trip from London.
 There are plenty of great ones where you don’t need to rent a car, overpay for a tour, or exhaust yourself trying to get to.

 One of the great things about the UK is that there are so many trips you can take in a day, but if I’ve spent about 5 or 6 hours of it travelling, I’d prefer to spend the night.